BillyWei01/Doodle/API.md

-setCompressFormat(Bitmap.CompressFormat) | Sets the compression format for the result cache. <br/>If the default compression format is not set, Doodle will decide which compression format to use according to the decoding format (RGB_8888/RGB_565), file type, and system version. setHttpSourceFetcher(HttpSourceFetcher) | Doodle has a built-in downloader, which is implemented with the HttpURLConnection. <br/> If you need to use your own downloader, implement HttpSourceFetcher and inject with this method. addDataParser(DataParser) | Add DataParser for custom data fetching. addDrawableDecoders(DrawableDecoder) | Add custom DrawableDecoder. addBitmapDecoders(BitmapDecoder) | Add custom BitmapDecoder.
+setCompressFormat(Bitmap.CompressFormat) | Sets the compression format for the result cache. <br/>If the default compression format is not set, Doodle will decide which compression format to use according to the decoding format (RGB_8888/RGB_565), file type, and system version. setHttpSourceFetcher(HttpSourceFetcher) | Doodle has a built-in downloader, which is implemented with the HttpURLConnection. <br/> If you need to use your own downloader, implement HttpSourceFetcher and inject with this method. addDataParser(DataParser) | Add DataParser for custom data fetching. addAnimatedDecoders(AnimatedDecoder) | Add custom AnimatedDecoder. addBitmapDecoders(BitmapDecoder) | Add custom BitmapDecoder.